A Complex Problem

 - Head & Neck Injury →

-- Upper Neck Structural Misalignment →
+- Atlas Misalignment →

-- Upper Neck Muscles Stretch →
+- Neck Muscles Spasm & Stretch →

 - Chronic Muscle Imbalances →

-- Spinal Degeneration
+- Brain & Spinal Degeneration

-Look closely at your family and friends and you may be able to tell if they should be referred in.
+Look closely at your family and friends, and you may be able to tell if they should be referred in.

 How Does This Affect My Health?